 Being convicted of a hit and run in an injury accident can lead to five years in prison and a $5,000 fine.
 In fatal hit and runs, a driver faces up to ten years in prison and $10,000 in fines in addition to the penalties for any other criminal charges, such as vehicular manslaughter, which may occur as a result of the accident.

 Felony hit and run is a serious charge.
 If you are involved in an accident, do not let fear goad you into leaving the scene.
 Fleeing only complicates the case and multiplies the consequences.
 Remain at the scene and contact an attorney to protect your rights.
 If you have already left the scene of an accident and have been charged with hit and run, or you suspect you may soon be arrested, contact a Maryland hit and run lawyer to handle your case.

 Maryland Hit and Run Defense

 There are several reasons people may leave the scene of an accident:

 - They do not realize their obligation under Maryland law.

 - They do not realize that property was damaged as a result of the minor accident.

-Of these reasons, fear is perhaps the greatest motivator.
-Maybe you were driving with a suspended license.
-Maybe you were drinking before the accident.
-Maybe your immigration status has you concerned about deportation.
-Regardless of the reason you left the scene of an accident, an aggressive attorney can provide skilled legal representation and thorough defense for your hit and run case.
-For an evaluation of your case, call us today to schedule a free consultation with one of our Maryland criminal attorneys.
+An aggressive attorney can provide skilled legal representation and thorough defense for your hit and run case.
+For an evaluation of your case, call us today to schedule a free consultation with one of our Maryland hit and run lawyers.